spacetelescope/jwst/docs/jwst/assign_wcs/arguments.rst

   into regions that cannot be flat fielded in the :ref:`flat_field <flatfield_step>` step.
 These parameters should be used with caution.

-``--nrs_ifu_slit_wcs`` (boolean, default=False)
+``--nrs_ifu_slice_wcs`` (boolean, default=False)

-  If True and the exposure type is NIRSpec IFU, then a full slit-based WCS that propagates slit names is produced.
+  If True and the exposure type is NIRSpec IFU, then a full slice-based WCS that propagates slice IDs is produced.
 This is intended primarily for diagnostic purposes.
-If False and the exposure type is NIRSpec IFU, a slice map in internally applied to produce a fully coordinate-based WCS pipeline that does not require slice IDs on input.
+If False and the exposure type is NIRSpec IFU, a slice map is internally applied to produce a fully coordinate-based WCS pipeline that does not require slice IDs on input.